regen-network/regen-ledger/docs/tutorials/user/credit-class-project-batch-management.md

 The [Regen Registry Standards](https://github.com/regen-network/regen-registry-standards) repository includes the data schemas currently being used by Regen Network Development.
 Following this approach, we start with building a [JSON-LD](https://json-ld.org/) object for each credit class, project, and batch we intend to create.

 The following templates can be used as a starting point.
-Users should feel free to add their own fields in additions to the ones provided.
+Users should feel free to add their own fields in addition to the ones provided.
 New fields that are added from other vocabularies should include references in the JSON-LD `@context`.
 See [The Context](https://www.w3.org/TR/json-ld11/#the-context) for more information.

 #### Classes